KeltonMVP/rules/docs/wiki-info/factions/tow-truck-company.en.md

 ## Specific Commands

 ### /duty

-Through this command, a faction member goes on duty or off duty. *(whether they receive requests for licenses or not)*
+Through this command, a faction member goes on duty or off duty. (whether they receive requests for repair/refill/tows or not)

 ### /fvr
 By executing the command, all unoccupied faction vehicles will be respawned.
 The command is accessible from rank 5 in any faction.

 ### /clothes
 To change your skin according to your rank, any faction member can use the /clothes command only if they are in a clothing store.

 ### /tow
 This command activates the red checkpoint for a member of this faction in one of the three cities, so that they can tow illegally parked vehicles to that checkpoint.
 This command uses as parameter the abbreviated name of the city where you want to tow a vehicle. *Example: /tow LS* - will activate the red checkpoint in Los Santos.

 ### /towpoints
 By using the command, the mechanic can monitor how many more vehicles they are allowed to tow.
 For each towed vehicle, one Tow Point is deducted.

 ### /servicecalls
 Through this command, mechanics can see unclaimed commands.

 ### /ftalkpower
 Through this command, a member with rank 5+ can disable faction chat for members with a rank lower than the one chosen by them.

 ### /fwithdrawpower
 Through this command, the faction leader can set the minimum rank for withdrawing money, drugs and materials from HQ.

 ### /tduty
 Through this command, those designated with the tester function by the faction leader can go on duty to conduct faction entry tests.

 ### /sellkit
 Through this command you can sell or repair a repair/refuel kit to a player to use later for repairing or filling the tank of the desired vehicle.

 - The repair kit costs **$4,000**.
 - The refuel kit costs **$8,000**.

 ### /refillgascan
 Through this command you can fill a player's fuel canister to use later.

 ## Useful Links